jsh9/Caltech-beamer-theme/README.md

 3. **Other theme elements**: If you wish to change some theme elements (e.g., width of the side bar), study the file `beamerthemeCaltech.sty` and make careful changes as you wish.

 ### Acknoledgements
 I first googled "Caltech beamer theme" and this Github repository came up: https://github.com/hmaarrfk/caltech-beamer.
 However, I realized that that theme was already outdated: the Caltech seal image is now discouraged for non-formal usage such as presentation slides (http://identity.caltech.edu/standards/visual/seal).
-Therefore I spent a few hours and made this new beamer theme.
+Therefore spent a few hours and made this new beamer theme, with some of the color scheme definitions taken from the older repository.